yhagio/tutorialedge.net/content/golang/go-oauth2-tutorial.md

 So, with that said, let's now look at how we can implement our own `authorization server` using this go-oauth2/oauth2 package.

-> If you are interested in seeing the RFC that Oauth2 implementations follow, you can find it here: [RFC-6749](https://tools.ietf.org/html/rfc6749)
+> **Note -** If you are interested in seeing the RFC that Oauth2 implementations follow, you can find it here: [RFC-6749](https://tools.ietf.org/html/rfc6749)

 # A Simple Oauth2 Flow